Output Perturbation for Differentially Private Convex Optimization: Faster and More General: From Empirical Loss to Population Loss

 \section{From Empirical Loss to Population Loss}

-Recent works (\cite{bst14}, \cite{bft19}, \cite{fkt20}) have established tight bounds on the expected population loss of $(\epsilon, \delta)$-private stochastic optimization algorithms for $\delta > 0$.
-However, the important case of $\delta = 0,$ which provides the most secure privacy guarantee, has largely been overlooked, except for \cite{bst14} and (in the smooth, strongly convex case) \cite{zhang2017}. \ul{We show that our simple output perturbation algorithm results in expected excess population loss bounds that improve the expected excess population loss bounds in \mbox{\cite{bst14}} and can be executed in substantially less runtime.} Moreover, for the smooth, strongly convex function class where \cite{zhang2017} gives expected excess population loss bounds, our bounds are tighter (or matching, in certain parameter regimes) and are achieved in less runtime.
-Our method also works for $\delta > 0,$ where it serves as a simple, flexible, efficient alternative which, unlike the other algorithms proposed so far, also allows for arbitrary $\epsilon > 0.$
+Recent works \cite{bst14,bft19,fkt20} have established tight bounds on the expected population loss of $(\varepsilon, \delta)$-private stochastic optimization algorithms for $\delta > 0$.
+However, the important case of $\delta = 0,$ which provides the strongest privacy guarantee, has largely been overlooked, except for \cite{bst14} and (in the smooth, strongly convex case) \cite{zhang2017}. \ul{We show that our simple output perturbation algorithm results in expected excess population loss bounds that improve the expected excess population loss bounds in \mbox{\cite{bst14}} and can be executed in substantially less runtime.} Moreover, for the smooth, strongly convex function class where \cite{zhang2017} gives expected excess population loss bounds, our bounds are tighter (or matching, in certain parameter regimes) and are achieved in less runtime.
+Our method also works for $\delta > 0,$ where it serves as a simple, flexible, efficient alternative which, unlike the other algorithms proposed so far, also allows for arbitrary $\varepsilon > 0.$ The \ul{main result} of this section is stated in Corollary~\ref{rem: smooth sc pop loss runtime katyusha}.

 \textbf{Change of Notations.} In this section, we change some notation for further clarity and introduce some new definitions.
 Let the data have some (unknown) distribution $x \sim \mathcal{D}.$ We are given a sample (i.i.d.) data set $X \sim \DD^{n}.$ We will denote the normalized empirical loss $\hf(w,X):= \frac{1}{n} \sum_{i=1}^n f(w,x_{i})$ and the \textbf{population loss} $F(w, \DD) := \mathbb{E}_{x \sim \DD} f(w,x).$